 Any outside employment policy should focus on the matter of non-interference with the business.
 This includes the ability and willingness of employees—regardless of outside activities—to make their scheduled work shifts, perform duties related to their job, and maintain professional behaviors consistently.

-Focus on what defines a successful employment relationship with the company, like showing up to work on time, not missing scheduled shifts, performing as expected, acting professional, and so on. | Attempt to define what the employee can and cannot do while away from the workplace.
+| Focus on what defines a successful employment relationship with the company, such as showing up to work on time, not missing scheduled shifts, performing as expected, and acting professionally. | Attempt to define what the employee can and cannot do while away from the workplace.
 Your policy should not infringe on an employee’s rights. |

-Use inclusive language that offers benefits to every employee from top management to hourly employees. | Make the policy so restrictive that it doesn’t allow for any outside work at all.
+| Use inclusive language that offers benefits to every employee, from top management to hourly employees. | Make the policy so restrictive that it doesn’t allow for any outside work at all.
 Some employees may sell their homemade goods or work for direct sales companies in their free time. |

-Provide work schedule options within your policy—perhaps offer flexibility or consistency so that employees can manage work shifts along with outside employment opportunities. | Create a policy that negatively impacts lower-income earners (who are the ones who most often hold more than one job). |
+| Provide work schedule options within your policy—perhaps offer flexibility or consistency so that employees can manage work shifts along with outside employment opportunities. | Create a policy that negatively impacts lower-income earners (who are the ones who most often hold more than one job). |

 Legal Aspects of Moonlighting Policies